nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 :information_source: **Notes about input parameter:**

+Even though all the fields are optional, **at least one field** has to be specified for the command to work.

 * `MEMBER_NAME`: Only alphabetical characters, spaces, @, (), /, are allowed.
 This field should not be blank.
   <br/>